Transgender Health and HIV Prevention: An Interview with Dr. Dawn Harbatkin, Executive Director of Lyon-Martin Health Services.

-We recently interviewed Dr. Dawn Harbatkin, Executive Director at Lyon-Martin Health Services (a local community leader in transgender care), to gain a health provider perspective on transgender healthcare and biomedical HIV prevention.
+We interviewed Dr. Dawn Harbatkin, Executive Director at Lyon-Martin Health Services (a local community leader in transgender care), to gain a health provider perspective on transgender healthcare and biomedical HIV prevention.

 How does comprehensive healthcare for transgender individuals and HIV prevention intersect?